HOME BASE: THE OHIO STATE PARK LODGES

 Enjoy some of the culinary traditions of the area, like the cheese you can watch being made at the Middlefield Original Cheese Co-op or the fresh bread and pies at the Nauvoo Family Market in Middlefield.

 For a bit of nostalgia, take a short drive to the End of the Commons General Store in Mesopotamia.
 The oldest general store in Ohio still sells penny candy by the bag full and has a large cooler of hard-to-find old-school bottled soda.

 How To Explore

-Open year-round, the five lakeside lodges of the Ohio State Parks offer a variety of accommodation types, ranging from standard and bunk/loft rooms to two- and four-bedroom cabins.
+Open year-round, the four lakeside lodges of the Ohio State Parks offer a variety of accommodation types, ranging from standard and bunk/loft rooms to two- and four-bedroom cabins.
 Besides hiking, they offer indoor/outdoor pools, golf, boating, full-service dining and more.
 For more information and reservations, visit OhioStateParkLodges.com or call 800-282-7275.